 Clothing That Can Diagnose You

-Imagine if, whenever you found yourself feeling sick and run down, you could simply ask your clothes what your problem was and they would be able to tell you?
+Imagine if, whenever you felt sick and run down, you could simply ask your clothes what your problem was and they would be able to tell you?
 This is the future that many of those currently working in diagnostic medicine are picturing.
 Clothing that is capable of passive and unobtrusive monitoring of people’s bodies as they go about their day to day lives could help us to not only rapidly identify individual problems but also gain a far greater understanding of how diseases spread and why certain populations are affected by illnesses when others aren’t.

 More Accurate Testing Methods

-If you are interested in working in a medical laboratory then consider studying a medical laboratory science program online, such as the one offered by the University of Cincinnati.
+If you are interested in working in a medical laboratory, consider studying a medical laboratory science program online, such as the one offered by the University of Cincinnati.
 An online bachelor of science degree in medical laboratory science will give you the perfect grounding for a career in medical science and will put you at the forefront of new diagnostic techniques.

 Encouraging Us To Analyze Data

-Diagnostic medicine underpins the rest of medical science and without the art and science of diagnosing patients, we wouldn’t know how to treat them.
+Diagnostic medicine underpins the rest of medical science, and without the art and science of diagnosing patients, we wouldn’t know how to treat them.
 The advances being driven by our striving for better diagnostic techniques are relevant to all of u